POAs and SMSFs

 But in practice, other States do not want to look at an out of State POA

-Most land title offices do not acknowledge or even want to look at POAs made out of their home State.
-They say “we don’t have time to look at strange POAs from other States”.
+Most land title offices need to acknowledge or even want to look at POAs made out of their home State.
+They say, “We don’t have time to look at strange POAs from other States”.
 So you have to take the above recognition with a pinch of salt.
-Banks can barely understand a ‘local’ POA and are also unlikely to want to act on an ‘exotic’ out-of-State POA.
+Banks need help understanding a ‘local’ POA and are unlikely to want to act on an ‘exotic’ out-of-state POA.

-So, contrary to the above list, often an out-of-State POA is not recognised.
-Therefore, the SMSF member should prepare additional out-of-State POAs.
-If the SMSF member does not have the mental capacity to make out-of-State POAs then some State administrative bodies have that power.
+So, contrary to the above list, an out-of-state POA is often not recognised.
+Therefore, the SMSF member should prepare additional out-of-state POAs.
+If the SMSF member does not have the mental capacity to make out-of-state POAs, then some State administrative bodies have that power.
 That is often expensive and time-consuming.
-You often get mixed results with neighbours and distant relatives sharing their views about you at the Tribunal.
+You usually get mixed results when neighbours and distant relatives share their views about you at the Tribunal.
 I remember, in one case, where the uncle exclaimed ‘he was a horrible child.’

 ————————————————————————